 Rannow, M., Li, P., Chase, T., Tu, H., and Wang, M., 2010.
 “Optimal design of a high-speed on/off valve for a hydraulic hybrid vehicle application”.
 Proceedings of the 7th International Fluid Power Conference, Aachen, Germany.

-Cheong, K. L., Li, P. Y., Sedler, S. P., and Chase, T. R., "Comparison Between Input Coupled and Output Coupled Power-Split Configurations in Hybrid Vehicles", in press for 52nd National Conference on Fluid Power (Paper 10.2), Las Vegas, NV (March 2011 publication expected).
+Cheong, K. L., Li, P. Y., Sedler, S. P., and Chase, T. R., 2011, “Comparison Between Input Coupled and Output Coupled Power-Split Configurations in Hybrid Vehicles”, 52nd Nat Conf on Fluid Power (Paper 10.2), Las Vegas, NV.

 Richard Stone, “Introduction to Internal Combustion Engines”, SAE International; 3rd Edition, 1999.

-C. T. Li and H. Peng, "Optimal Configuration Design for Hydraulic Split Hybrid Vehicles”, Proceedings of the American Control Conference, Baltimore, MD, 2010.
+C. T. Li and H. Peng, 2010, “Optimal Configuration Design for Hydraulic Split Hybrid Vehicles”, Proceedings of the American Control Conference, Baltimore, MD, 2010.

 P. Y. Li and F. Mensing, 2010, “Optimization and control of hydro-mechanical transmission based hydraulic hybrid passenger vehicle”, Proceedings of the 7th International Fluid Power Conference (IFK), Aachen, Germany.